tareksabry1337/SwiftConnect/Documentation/Usage.md

 ### Creating complex request

-Creating complex requests can be very complex when it comes to real life project
+Creating complex requests can be very complex when it comes to real life projects

 SwiftConnect introduces combination of propertyWrappers above to compose different parameters for your request.
 Let's take a look about how can we make use of this to construct a request with different parameter types without any string manipulation (in case of path parameters) in order to create a request.